API Reference

 s.doPlugins = s_doPlugins;

 Kameleoon provides a native integration with Adobe Analytics (Omniture).
 Follow the example to modify the file containing the s_doPlugins() code.
-Complete the following steps within the function:
+Complete these steps within the function:

 - Add a call to